Click on question to open the panel containing the answer; click again to close.

 It is most common for granting agencies to contact the Principal Investigator.
 The National Institutes of Health and National Science Foundation have online systems that notify the P.I. and our office.
 Some granting agencies do not notify the Division of Research and Graduate Studies - Research and Sponsored Programs, so you should contact your grants administrator when you receive notification of funding.
 Many agencies will also send reviewers’ comments to you.
 We would appreciate receiving a copy of those comments for our files.
 These copies will also help us to assist you if you decide to resubmit an amended proposal.

 What happens next when my grant gets funded?

-You will be connected to a grant accountant within Foundation Financial Services who will set up an account for you.
+You will be connected to a Post Award Analyst within Foundation Financial Services who will set up an account for you.
 This person will be your contact for accounting and personnel information.